LookBack

 is printed to the window and log file.
 Automatic setting is not always possible, for instance when different time frames

-- If indicators get their data from other indicators - for instance, taking the a SMA of another SMA, or normalizing the value of an indicator - LookBack should be set to at least the sum of all time periods
+- If indicators get their data from other indicators - for instance, taking the a SMA of another SMA, or normalizing the value of an indicator - LookBack should be set to at least the sum of

 of the nested indicators.